ikherty/droneDOCS/docs/en/intro/vrx.md

 For micro-drones (Tiny Whoops), there are currently onboard video system options from HDZero, Walksnail, and analog systems.

-If you plan to delve into this topic, check out reviews on current video systems, and attend "flying sessions" of the local FPV community (there are now a number of pilots in every city, and if you haven't met them yet, you can find them through [chats](https://propwashservice.com/en/community/chats)).
-In the list of chats, you can also find themed groups for DJI FPV, Walksnail, HDZero, and ask any questions you may have.
+If you plan to delve into this topic, check out reviews on current video systems, and attend "flying sessions" of the local FPV community (there are now a number of pilots in every city, and if you haven't met them yet, you can find them via social networking services e.g. Facebook).